apoorvumang/CronKGQA/README.md

 ```
 If this is not the case, try replacing ``python`` with ``python3``.
 If that works, replace ``python`` with ``python3`` in all commands below.
  -->
+We use TComplEx KG Embeddings as proposed in [Tensor Decompositions for temporal knowledge base completion](https://arxiv.org/abs/2004.04926).
+We use a modified version of their code from https://github.com/facebookresearch/tkbc

 Install tkbc requirements and setup tkbc
 ```